When you run a query against a database server, it returns a response to the client. There are three types of server response to a SQL query:

 Tabular data is displayed in the data editor.
 Status messages and errors are logged to the Output window.
-Errors are not only logged to Output window they are also shown in the Error List window.
+Errors are not only logged to the Output window they are also shown in the Error List window.

-Depending on the product the Output window appearance may vary.
+Depending on the product, the Output window appearance may vary.

 The window can contain up to four output panes (depending on the specific product):

 When something goes wrong, typically you see an error.
-If this is a user or database server error, such as mistyped query, in most cases you will see it in the Error List window.
+If this is a user or a database server error, such as a mistyped query, in most cases you will see it in the Error List window.